JiahaoChan/LocalLightingVolume/README.md

 Natively Implemented C++ Plugin: LocalLightingVolume.

-Allow to modify global Light Component such as Sky Light & Directional Light when View Point in the range of Volume.
+Allow to modify global Light Component such as Sky Light & Directional Light when View Point in the range of Volume.<br><br>

-ALocalSkyLightVolume: Allow to modify Sky Light when View Point in the range of Volume.
+ALocalSkyLightVolume: Allow to modify Sky Light when View Point in the range of Volume.<br><br>
 Copyright Technical Artist - Jiahao.Chan, Individual.
 All Rights Reserved.